macicchino/Election_Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
   - Diana Degette, who received 73.8% of the vote and 272,892 number of votes.

+###The additional analysis shows that:
+- The voter turnout by county was the following:
+  - Jefferson: 38,855
+  - Denver: 306,055
+  - Arapahoe: 24,801
+- The percetage of votes for each county out of the total votes was the following:
+  - Jefferson: 10.5%
+  - Denver: 82.8%
+  - Arapahoe: 6.7%
+- The county with the highest turnout was Denver.
+  - Denver had 82.8% of the vote with 306,055 votes.

 ## Election Audit Summary